Best AR-15 Red Dots 2026: Aimpoint vs Holosun vs EOTech Compared header image

 Is a red dot or holographic sight better for AR15?

 Red dots are better.
-Period.
 EOTech holographic sights have reported delamination issues and aren't recommended for duty use.
-They also have 1,000 hour battery life (vs 50,000 for red dots), weigh 11+ oz (vs 3-6 oz), and cost more.
-The only reasons to buy an EOTech EXPS3 are: (1) you love the classic look and big window for nostalgia, (2) you have severe astigmatism that makes red dots unusable, or (3) you specifically want that iconic holographic reticle.
-For everyone else, just buy a red dot.
-Better battery, lighter, more reliable, cheaper.
-Sig Romeo 4T Pro, Aimpoint T2, or any Holosun are superior choices.
+They also have 1,000 hour battery life versus 50,000 for red dots, weigh 11+ oz versus 3-6 oz, and cost more.
+The only reasons to buy an EOTech are severe astigmatism or preference for the iconic holographic reticle.

 What MOA size should I get for AR15 red dot?